 Dandelion Time helps children who are struggling with the effects of trauma, abuse or neglect.

-Children spend time on our farm with animals and crafts to overcome emotional difficulties, grow in confidence and begin to love and trust again.
+Children spend time on their farm with animals and crafts, enabling them to overcome emotional difficulties, grow in confidence and begin to love and trust again.

 The Children’s Commissioner estimates that 2.3 million children in England are at risk from living within vulnerable family settings.
 Of these, 70% do not currently have access to appropriate help, leading to an increase in mental health difficulties (Childhood Vulnerability in England 2019).